 40 years ago, mountain biking was born on the trails of Mt.
 Tam and Pine Mountain.
 Yet today, mountain biking in Marin is largely relegated to fire roads.
 Access to narrow trails is disproportionately low compared to other user groups locally as well as compared to mountain bike access in other parts of the Bay Area, California, the United States and worldwide.
 Numerous peer-reviewed studies show both safety and environmental impacts from mountain biking are comparable to that of hiking and lower than that of equestrian use.

 In an effort to provide Marin land managers with a concise resource to dispel many of the myths about mountain biking, we have compiled research literature from around the US, Canada and Australia as well as several Marin-specific studies.
 Go here to view and download our Marin County Mountain Biking Fact Book.
+If you're pressed for time, here's the one-page version.

 Multi-user conflict is a hot topic for Marin land managers, but it needn't be.
 Very few safety incidents have been logged on Marin public lands involving bikers.